dbushong/async-q/README.md

 __Arguments__

-* tasks - An array or object containing functions to run, each function should return a promise for an optional value.
+* tasks - An array, object containing functions to run (each function should return a promise for an optional value), or an object containing promises that resolve a value

 __Example__